THE SIX BASIC GUN SAFETY RULES

 ADDITIONAL SAFETY POINTS

 The six basic safety rules are the foundational rules for gun safety.
-However, there are additional safety points that much not be overlooked.
+However, there are additional safety points that must not be overlooked.

 - Never handle a gun when you are in an emotional state such as anger or depression.
 Your judgment may be impaired.